-- (M) Wholesale, distribution, and storage uses.

-- -- Office showroom/warehouse [R]

-- [- None permitted.]

-- (3) Accessory uses.
+(3) Accessory uses.
 As a general rule, an accessory use is permitted in any subdistrict in which the main use is permitted.
 Some specific types of accessory uses, however, due to their unique nature, are subject to additional regulations contained in Section 51A-4.217.
 For more information regarding accessory uses, consult Section 51A-4.217.
 The following accessory uses are permitted in this subdistrict:

-- -- Amateur communications tower.
+Amateur communications tower.
 [SUP]

-- -- Accessory Dwelling Unit
+Accessory Dwelling Unit

-- -- Home Occupation
+Home Occupation

-- -- Occasional sales (garage sales)
+Occasional sales (garage sales)

-- -- Pedestrian skybridges.
+Pedestrian skybridges.
 [SUP]

-- -- Swimming pool (private)
+Swimming pool (private)

-- -- Live Unit
+Live Unit

-- [(A) The following accessory uses are not permitted in this subdistrict:
+(A) The following accessory uses are not permitted in this subdi- strict:

-- Accessory helistop.
+Accessory helistop.

-- Accessory medical/infectious waste incinerator.
+Accessory medical/infectious waste incinerator.

-- Accessory outside display of merchandise.
+Accessory outside display of merchandise.

-- Accessory outside sales.

-- Accessory outside storage.

-- Accessory pathological waste incinerator.
+Accessory pathological waste incinerator.

-- Day home.
+Day home.

-- General waste incinerator.
+General waste incinerator.

-- Private stable.
+Private stable.

-- (B) In this subdistrict, the following accessory uses are permitted by
+(B) In this subdistrict, the following accessory uses are permits SUP only: tted by

+Amateur communications tower.

+Pedestrian skybridges.

+(4) Yard, lot, and space regulations .

+(Note: The yard, lot, and space regulations in this paragraph must be read together v yard, lot, and space regulations contained in Division 51A-4.400.
+In the event of a conflict b this paragraph and Division 51A-4.400, Division 51A-4.400 controls.)

+(A) Front yard .
+No minimum front yard.

+(i) In general.
+Minimum setback is five feet and ma ximum

+setback is eight feet.

+•

+(ii) Primary street.
+Minimum setback is five feet and ma setback is 10 feet.
+70% of street facing frontage to be located within required setback. xımum

+(iii) Legacy Building.
+No setback is required.

+(B) Side and rear yard.
+No side and rear yard is required; however, side or rear yard is provided, it must be a minimum of 10 feet. ver, if a

+side or rear yard is provided, it must be a minimum of 10 feet.